-Lemon Myrtle or Backhousia Citriodora is a common ingredient that is used in the delectable Australian cuisines.
+Lemon Myrtle or Backhousia Citriodora is a common ingredient that is used in delectable Australian cuisines.
 It is a native Australian plant that grows up to the height of 60 feet.
-It is also known as lemon scented verbena, sweet verbena tree, sweet verbena myrtle and lemon-scented Backhousia.
+It is also known as lemon-scented verbena, sweet verbena tree, sweet verbena myrtle and lemon-scented Backhousia.

 The plant is heavily aromatic in nature and possesses a distinct taste.
 Citral is the main chemical constituent of the plant.
 It also contains zinc, calcium, magnesium along with vitamins A and E.

 It is used in food preparations as an additive to enhance its flavour.
 Read on to discover 10 amazing health benefits of lemon myrtle that will force you to look out for places from where to buy lemon myrtle.

 If you have a problem with your sinuses flaring up on the advent of a minor infection, lemon myrtle oil can work wonders for you.
 The oil is known to possess anti-inflammatory properties that can help in decreasing the inflammation in the sinuses.

 Bronchitis is a condition in which the lung passages become inflamed.
 By using lemon myrtle oil, the inflammation and infection can be checked effectively.

 3. Indigestion and Irritable Gastrointestinal Disorders